Why did the Board of the Society propose these changes?

 Who will run the new charity?

-It will be registered at the Charity Commission, Companies House and with HMRC.
+It is registered at the Charity Commission (Charity Registration Number 1207037), Companies House (Company Number 14303551) and with HMRC.

 The directors are subject to the legal obligations applying to companies and charities which include having a duty to act in the best interests of the charity and ensure that it is applying its funds only in accordance with its charitable objects.